home about iFleet products literature contact us

 This system is of industrial quality with high efficiency and is cost effective.
 It is mobile and most importantly user friendly.

-Fuel/Oil Portable Kidney: filtration trolley@ customized litre per minute
+Fuel/Oil Portable Kidney: filtration trolley (customised litre per minute)

-Transfers fluids and cleans them in the same operation, example from delivery drum to equipment.
+Transfers fluids and cleans them in the same operation, for example from delivery drum to equipment.

 Custom built for various applications or as per client’s own specifications